WCAO: Early years

-Power was increased to 250 watts on 600 kc in 1929 and subsequent power changes brought the station up to 5 kw in 1942.
-In the 1930s, WCAO was powered at 1,000 watts by day and 500 watts at night, with studios at 811 West Lanvale Street.
-It was a CBS Network affiliate during the 1930s and 1940s.
-In that era, WCAO carried CBS dramas, comedies, news, sports, soap operas, game shows, children's shows and big band broadcasts during the "Golden Age of Radio."
+Power was increased from 100 watts to 250 watts in 1929 and subsequent power changes brought the station up to 5,000 watts in 1942.
+For much of the 1930s into 1942, WCAO was powered at 1,000 watts by day and 500 watts at night, both nondirectional, with studios in the Upton Mansion at 811 West Lanvale Street.
+The station had two 165-foot towers on the mansion's grounds, each with its own transmitter; one tower was used during daytime and the other at night.
+The increase in power to 5,000 watts in 1942 required the construction of a four-tower array (located near Park Heights Avenue in Pikesville, Maryland, adjacent to Baltimore) to direct the signal to avoid interference with other stations on or near the same frequency.

+WCAO was a charter CBS Network affiliate, being one of 16 radio stations to air the first CBS Network program on September 18, 1927, and the station stayed with CBS until the late 1950s.
+In that era, WCAO carried CBS dramas, comedies, news, sports, soap operas, game shows, children's shows and big band broadcasts during the "Golden Age of Radio".

-From May 1937 until May 1957, radio announcer Charles Purcell and theatre organist Roland Nuttrell hosted a nightly live broadcast known as "Nocturne."
-Nuttrell would play calming melodies on the organ at the Parkway Theatre or the Century Theatre, while many miles away in the WCAO studios located at the Upton Mansion, Purcell would read from his poetry book entitled The Book Of Golden Dreams.
+From May 1937 until May 1957, radio announcer Charles Purcell and theatre organist Roland Nuttrell hosted a nightly live broadcast known as "Nocturne".
+Nuttrell would play calming melodies on the organ at the Parkway Theatre or the Century Theatre, while many miles away in the WCAO studios located at the Upton Mansion (and later in Pikesville, Maryland), Purcell would read from his poetry book entitled The Book Of Golden Dreams.
 Nocturne received many positive reviews from listeners, noting it was far more effective at putting people to sleep than taking sleeping pills.
 The 20-year run of this program made it the longest-running radio program in Baltimore at that time.

 In 1947, WCAO added an FM station, WCAO-FM (102.7 FM).
-At first, it mostly simulcasted the AM station, but in the 1960s and 1970s, it aired its own classical music format.
+At first, it mostly simulcasted the AM station, but in the 1960s through early 1977, it aired its own classical music format.
 Today, that station is co-owned WQSR.

 Top 40 era

-From the 1950s through the 1970s, WCAO was one of Baltimore's most popular stations, broadcasting a Top 40 format.
+From the late 1950s through the 1970s, WCAO was one of Baltimore's most popular stations, broadcasting a contemporary hit radio format.
 WCAO disc jockeys were noted radio personalities for many young listeners such as Johnny Dark, Robert C. Allen, III, Kerby Scott, Jack Edwards, Les Alexander, Bob Bartel, Frank Luber, Donn Keller, Paul Rodgers, Alan Field, Gene Creasy, Ron Riley, Dave McKay, Bill Campbell, Lisa Kay, Dennis Murray; Lou Roberts and Alan Berrier ("Louie and the Bear" 1970s morning team).

-Robert V. O. Swarthout of Monumental Radio Company operated the station until 1956, when it was purchased by Plough Broadcasting, a subsidiary of the Schering-Plough pharmaceutical company.
+Robert V. O. Swarthout of Monumental Radio Company operated the station until May 18, 1956, when it was purchased by Plough Broadcasting, a subsidiary of the Schering-Plough pharmaceutical company.
 By 1980, many contemporary music listeners had switched to FM radio to hear the latest hits.